-'''

-library(GenomicFeatures)

-genome='hg19'

-genDB<-makeTranscriptDbFromUCSC(genome=genome, tablename=''refGene'')

-hg19DB <- procGenome(genDB=genDB, genome=genome, mc.cores=6)

-'''
+''' genDB <- import('gencode.v18.annotation.gtf') gencode18DB <- procGenome(genDB, genome='gencode18') '''

-It is also necessary that the BAM file to be analyzed is indexed, and that this index is placed in the same directory as the corresponding BAM. (the samtools "index" function can be used to generate such an index).
+Recall that the input BAM file should be indexed and sorted, and that this index is placed in the same directory as the corresponding BAM.
+The samtools "index" function can be used to generate such an index.